 The basic principles of construction, selection, and interpretation of psychological tests are introduced.
 Also considered are reliability, validity, and norms.

-Prerequisite: PSYC 221 or PSYC 221W, or equivalent.
+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

 Offered: Annually.